sillvva/Zen-Nebula/README.md

 ###

-<p align="left">• To get real backdrop filter transparency, go to "https://github.com/MicaForEveryone/MicaForEveryone" and install the app.<br><br>• Click the "+ Add new Rule" at the bottom left and "Add process rule" for "zen".</p>
+<p align="left">• To get real backdrop filter transparency (note: that this method provides a better blur effect than the transparent zen extension by sameerasw), go to "https://github.com/MicaForEveryone/MicaForEveryone" and install the app.<br><br>• Click the "+ Add new Rule" at the bottom left and "Add process rule" for "zen".</p>

 ###